 Greg Snowden is the Speaker Pro Tempore of the Mississippi House of Representatives; the second highest-ranking officer of that body.
 Greg began his fourth consecutive term as a member of the Mississippi Legislature on January 3, 2012, having been re-elected with a solid majority vote in a three-way race with Democratic and Independent challengers.
 A Republican first elected to the Legislature over a two-term Democratic incumbent in 1999, and re-elected in 2003, 2007 and 2011, Greg serves District 83, which includes parts of both Lauderdale and Clarke counties, and portions of five municipalities: Meridian, Quitman, Marion, Stonewall and Enterprise.
 Snowden’s duties as Speaker Pro Tempore include chairing the House Management Committee, which oversees all business, personnel and financial operations of the body.
 In addition, Snowden serves on the Joint Legislative Budget Committee, a joint committee of Representatives and Senators which prepares the state budget, and on the powerful House Rules Committee, which schedules and controls the flow of legislation.
+Recognized nationally for his leadership, Greg serves on the Executive committees of both the National Conference of State Legislatures (NCSL) and the Southern Legislative Conference (SLC).
 Greg is the third Snowden to serve Lauderdale County in the Mississippi Legislature — Greg’s great-great grandfather, William Burnice Snowden, was a member of the House of Representatives in the 1870′s, and Greg’s great-uncle, Thomas Franklin “Tom” Snowden, pictured on the right, served three (3) terms in the House in the 1940′s and ’50′s.

 Greg’s ancestors were some of the original settlers of Lauderdale County.
 Greg’s paternal great-great-great grandfather, James Snowden, a native of South Carolina, relocated with his wife, Mary Margaret Thames, to Lauderdale County in 1834-35, mere months after the county’s founding.
 James and Mary Margaret, who previously had resided for more than a decade in Wilcox County and Monroe County in Alabama during the legendary “Flush Times” eventually would rear a family of 15 children in the Center Hill community of Lauderdale County.
 Two of their sons, Enoch Ransom Snowden and Joseph J. Snowden, both served as privates in Company G of the 9th Mississippi infantry regiment, Chalmers Brigade, Army of Tennessee, C.S.A.
 Captured at the Battle of Murfreesboro (where Enoch was wounded), both brothers were transported to the Federal prison at Camp Douglas, Illinois, where Enoch died of his wounds in February, 1863.
 Joseph’s fate is uncertain, but he did not return home from the War.